Transport in Martinique: Rail transport

-Martininique has now^{(2018)} only one railway line in operation: The little-known 2.5 km long Le Train des Plantations is a heritage railway that runs from the Rhum Museum in Sainte-Marie through some sugarcane and banana plantations over two Bailey bridges to the Banana Museum.
+As of 2018, Martininique has only one railway line in operation: the little-known 2.5 km long Le Train des Plantations is a heritage railway that runs from the Rhum Museum in Sainte-Marie through some sugarcane and banana plantations over two Bailey bridges to the Banana Museum.

-In former times several narrow gauge sugarcane railways existed.
+Several narrow gauge sugarcane railways previously existed.
 Saint-Pierre had horse-drawn trams, which had an unusually narrow gauge.
-At least two steam locomotives are preserved in an optically refurbished condition, but not operational.
+At least two preserved steam locomotives have been visually refurbished, but are not operational.